 Address: 20 Vivekananda Road, Kolkata – 700006

-More popularly called as Daw Bari Bandookwala’r Pujo as they are the famous Gun Makers and Traders of West Bengal.
+More popularly called Daw Bari Bandookwala’r Pujo as they are the famous Gun Makers and Traders of West Bengal.
 The Daws had been celebrating this Durga Puja started by Sri Narasingha Chandra Daw since 1859.

-The Thakur Dalan is one of a kind with beautiful architectural designs in green, red and white.
-The mansion is situated right near the Vivekananda flyover and very easy to track in GPS.
+The Thakur Dalan is one of a kind with beautiful architectural designs in green, red, and white.
+The mansion is situated right near the Vivekananda flyover and is very easy to track in GPS.
 You need to search by Daw Bari Bandookwala in GPS.
 There was a huge crowd as all the family members had gathered near the Thakur Dalan for Ashtami Puja Anjali.